Innis College

 University College

-History: The founding college of the University of Toronto, University College has served as a beacon for open education since 1853.
-University College is located at the very centre of the U of T campus.
-The main University College building opened in 1859 and is now a national historic site.
-Our campus also includes three residences and the UC Union Building.
+The founding college of the University of Toronto, University College (“UC”) sits at the centre of the St. George campus.
+Its iconic main building, opened in 1859, is now a national historic site.
+UC’s campus includes three residences and the UC Union Building, home to the Commuter Student Centre — a welcoming space where commuter students can connect, study and relax.

-Ethos: University College was established as a non-sectarian institution of higher learning, and since its inception, UC has committed itself to challenging undergraduate students to excel intellectually and preparing them to engage in the wider world.
-As a community that celebrates diversity, UC is home to students and professors from a range of disciplines, staff dedicated to supporting student success, and alumni who are leaders in their fields.
+As a community that values diversity, UC brings together students and professors from a range of disciplines, staff dedicated to supporting student success and alumni who are leaders in their fields.

 Victoria College